elixirschool/telemetry-code-along/part_one.md

 }
 ```

-##### Then, establish an `ApplyFun` to be called for each handler.
+##### Then, establish an `ApplyFun` to be called for each handler

 The `ApplyFun` will invoke the given handler's `HandleFunction` with the event, measurements, metadata and config passed in via the call to `:telemetry.execute/3`

 ```erlang
 % telemetry/src/telemetry.erl